Sherborne House, Dorset: Recent events

 In 2004, Sherborne House featured in the second series of the BBC TV series Restoration.
 The council was also unsuccessful in obtaining a £3 million National Lottery grant that would have helped to repair the roof.
 By June 2006, Sherborne House was shrouded in scaffolding and the Thornhill-designed mural was beginning to show signs of water damage.
 Sherborne House was put up for sale the following year.

 In 2011, plans were announced to turn Sherborne House into a tourist attraction with an arts centre and restaurant.

 In 2012, International Fine Art Conservation Studios carried out restoration work on the Thornhill mural, which featured in the BBC TV series Restoring England’s Heritage (2013).

 In 2018, Sherborne House was purchased under the Sherborne House Trust, with the aim of 'restoring, preserving and maintaining Sherborne House, Sherborne, Dorset, including the Thornhill Mural, promoting and advancing the education of the public in the arts, including (a) promoting and providing facilities for participation in the arts, and (b) fostering and promoting the improvement and development of artistic knowledge, understanding and appreciation of the arts'.

+In May 2024, after a meticulous restoration programme, Sherborne House opened its doors as The Sherborne; home to the nationally significant Thornhill Mural (painted by Sir James Thornhill, the renowned artist behind the dome at St Paul’s Cathedral), and a landmark new destination for the arts.
+Beyond the canvas and sculptures, it offers versatile spaces for events, private hire, and flexible working, a restaurant and bar championing a locally sourced British menu, and a carefully curated shop showcasing artisanal creators and makers.

+Freely open to all, The Sherborne ensures accessibility and inclusivity for all ages and backgrounds as an integral part of the local community.The Sherborne House Trust is an independent charitable trust (1179440).
+It relies on a dedicated team of volunteers, and all proceeds from the generous support of individuals, membership, hospitality, retail, and events support the arts programme and continued preservation of the historic house, gardens and Thornhill Mural.